scmschmidt/simple_deployment/modules/simple_libvirt/README.md

   Map with unique `id` as key and tuples with the size and image data for the instance: `[size, image]` as data.

   Id is used as an identifier for various resources.
 The machine name is a catenation of `name` and `id`.
   **Take care, that the `key` is unique!
 Terraform will always take silently the last hit.
-"Renaming" of machines can lead to strange effects and might brake your environmant!**
+"Renaming" of machines can lead to strange effects and might brake your environment!**

   Size is an identifier to select the sizing for the virtual machine.
   The identifiers must be provided by the file `sizing_libvirt.yaml` in the project root directory, which